ruru-o/ruru-opt/README.md

 ### **3.2.
 Open and Review the Script**

 > [!CAUTION]
 > Always review scripts before running them.
-If you're unsure about the script's behavior, feel free to reach out for clarification.

 1. Navigate to the folder where you saved the `ruru-opt.ps1` script and the `.pow` file.